SupurCalvinHiggins/212-fall-2015/assignments/ha-03/readme.md

 ## Task 3: Evaluating standard infix expressions (40 points)

-To evaluate standard infix expressions (e.g., `3+5*(2-1)`), we first need to convert it to postfix notation (also known as Reverse Polish Notation or RPN).
-Then we can evaluate the postfix expression using a stack.
+To evaluate standard infix expressions (e.g., `3+5*(2-1)`), we first need to convert it to postfix notation (also known as Reverse Polish Notation or RPN), and then we can evaluate the postfix expression using a stack.

 ### Converting infix to postfix